parked vehicles

 4. Private Sellers

-Buying directly from a private seller through websites like Craigslist, Facebook Marketplace, or local classifieds can be an affordable way to find a used car.
+Buying directly from a private seller through platforms like Craigslist, Facebook Marketplace, or local classifieds can be one of the most affordable ways to purchase a used car.

 • Lower prices compared to dealerships